21sult/Galaxy-Classification-Research/README.md

 # Research: Galaxy Categorisation (Star Forming, Quiescent, Green Valley)
 This is astrophysics research study using data from the COSMOS2020 catalog, to assess methodologies for galaxy categorisation in terms of their star formation capability.
-It was developed at the University of Lisbon, by Victor Sultanum and supervisor Cirino Pappalardo.
+It was developed at the University of Lisbon, by Victor Sultanum and supervisor Cirino Pappalardo. **It is highly recommended to read the .pdf paper as it completely elucidates the context of the research and code.**

 # Description
 Galaxies can either be classified as "star forming", if they are relatively new and forming stars,